7 min read

 What we deliberately don't do

 • No spaced-repetition scheduling.
 Vocabulary tab is for review on demand, not flashcards on a schedule.
-If users ask for SR, we'll layer it on, but the bar for adding that complexity is high — most learners use the bank organically, not as a Anki-style queue.
+If users ask for SR, we'll layer it on, but the bar for adding that complexity is high — most learners use the bank organically, not as an Anki-style queue.

 • No translation.
 Every chip looks up the English dictionary entry.
 We don't auto-translate to Vietnamese or the user's native language.
-Two reasons: (1) the user picked English to learn; making it bilingual incentivizes lazy comprehension, (2) it adds latency and a translation provider dependency.
-Users who want translation can highlight + use the OS dictionary on iOS/Android.
+Two reasons: (1) the user picked English to learn; making it bilingual incentivises lazy comprehension, (2) it adds latency and a translation provider dependency.
+Users who want translation can highlight and use the OS dictionary on iOS or Android.

 What's next

 We're considering letting users add their own vocab items — not just AI-caught mistakes.
 The mechanic: highlight any word in any transcript (or any blog post on this site), tap "Add to bank," it joins your saved items with no error context.
-Useful for words you encountered but want to memorize, separate from things you got wrong.
+Useful for words you encountered but want to memorise, separate from things you got wrong.

 Try it